Abillash-T/NBA-playoff-impact-model/README.md

 # process_data.py

-Assuming that `collect_raw_data.py` has been run, and as such the raw data files were created - this script creates the same CSV files but standardized to ensure consistency across datasets and prevents merge/key errors caused by inconsistent naming for future steps.
+Assuming that `collect_raw_data.py` has been run, and as such the raw data files were created, this script creates the same CSV files but standardized to ensure consistency across datasets and prevents merge/key errors caused by inconsistent naming for future steps.